 For children who refuse to take bland porridge we can make it sweet & creamy by pouring palm jaggery (or cane jaggery) syrup & coconut milk into the porridge and enhance the flavor by adding cardamom powder.

-Normally it is recommended to take classic porridge for 3 consecutive days from the day we take oil bath as it is useful to increase the stamina, alleviate mouth ulcers & stomach ulcers, ease the digestion and reduce the excessive body heat.
-I would like to leisurely sip this porridge after taking oil bath to combat scorching heat waves during summer.
-Obviously we can take the same porridge even after undergoing Ayurvedic massage therapy.
+Generally it is recommended to take classic porridge for 3 consecutive days from the day we take oil bath as it is useful to increase the stamina, alleviate mouth ulcers & stomach ulcers, ease the digestion and reduce the excessive body heat.
+I would like to leisurely sip this porridge after taking oil bath to combat the scorching heat waves during summer.
+Needless to say that we can take the same porridge even after undergoing an Ayurvedic massage therapy.

-Now you can check out the recipes for milky blackgram porridge (ulundham paruppu kanji), sweet porridge (karupatti ulundhu kanji) and also for curry leaves chutney (kariveppilai thuvaiyal) posted in the next page.
+Now you can find the recipes for milky blackgram porridge (ulundham paruppu kanji), sweet porridge (karupatti ulundhu kanji) and also for curry leaves chutney (kariveppilai thuvaiyal) posted in the next page.